easycoder/webson/README.md

 > _I should perhaps note that this project started as a post-retirement coding exercise to keep the brain cells ticking over, without any specific aim in mind.
 Whether it has any real value I cannot say, but some may find it a useful building block._

 ## Getting started
 Let's start with a simple example; a layout commonly found in online magazines and social media.
 At the top there's a full-width header; under this a central panel with 2 sidebars and at the bottom a footer.
-As this is only an example, each of the component `div`s has its own background color so it stands out clearly.
+As this is only an example I've given each of the component `div`s its own background color so it stands out clearly.
 It looks like this:

 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/lpj2kpnatrqxeavwk0tn.png)